 Ethics and Public Attitudes Toward the Research Uses of Archived Biological Specimens.
 R21 HG005756.
 2010-12.
 National Human Genome Research Institute, NIH.

-Reviewer: Hastings Center Report, New England Journal of Medicine, Annals of Internal Medicine, Journal of the American Medical Association, Journal of Medicine and Philosophy, Journal of Medical Humanities and Bioethics, Journal of Clinical Ethics, Temple University Press, C.V.
+Reviewer: Hastings Center Report, New England Journal of Medicine, Annals of Internal Medicine, Journal of the American Medical Association, Journal of Medicine and Philosophy, Journal of Medical Humanities and Bioethics, Journal of Clinical Ethics, Journal of Medical Ethics, Temple University Press, C.V.
 Mosby Publishing, Oxford University Press, Joint Commission Journal on Quality and Patient Safety.